xan1000/BolgerUtils-PowerShell-Module/Readme.md

 `%homepath%\Documents\PowerShell\Modules`

-Include this import into your PowerShell profile:
+Include this import statement into your PowerShell profile:

 ```powershell
 Import-Module -DisableNameChecking bolger-utils
 ```

-See here to create / find your profile:
+See here to create / find your PowerShell profile:

 https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles

 ## Enable Bash-Style Tab Completion in PowerShell

+You can add the following statement to your PowerShell profile to enable bash-style tab completion:

 ```powershell
 # https://stackoverflow.com/questions/8264655/how-to-make-powershell-tab-completion-work-like-bash